PX4/PX4-Autopilot/nuttx/tools/README.txt

   default.  link.sh is a bash script that performs a normal, Linux-style symbolic link;  unlink.sh is a do-it-all unlinking script.

-  But if you are building under cygwin using a Windows native toolchain, then you will need something like the following in you Make.defs file:
+  But if you are building under cygwin using a Windows native toolchain within a POSIX framework (such as Cygwin), then you will need something like the following in you Make.defs file:

-    DIRLINK = $(TOPDIR)/tools/winlink.sh
+    DIRLINK = $(TOPDIR)/tools/copydir.sh
     DIRUNLINK = (TOPDIR)/tools/unlink.sh

-  winlink.sh will copy the whole directory instead of linking it.
+  copydir.sh will copy the whole directory instead of linking it.

-  NOTE:  I have been told that some NuttX users have been able to build successfully using the GnuWin32 tools and modifying the link.sh script so that it uses the NTFS mklink command.
-But I have never tried that
+  Finally, if you are running in a pure native Windows environment with a CMD.exe shell, then you will need something like this:

+    DIRLINK = $(TOPDIR)/tools/copydir.bat
+    DIRUNLINK = (TOPDIR)/tools/unlink.bat

+  Note that this will copy directories.  ;ink.bat might also be used in this case.  link.bat will attempt to create a symbolic link using the NTFS mklink.exe command instead of copying files.
+That logic, however, has not been verified as of this writing.

 mkimage.sh
 ----------